ibm-cloud-docs/solution-tutorials/vmware-as-a-service-vdc.hidden.md

 1. From the Networking tab, click on Edge Gateways.
 2. Click on Edge gateways and select your virtual data center's Edge Gateway.
-3. In the left-hand navigation under Services, click on Firewall.
+3. In the left navigation under Services, click on Firewall.
 4. Click on Edit Rules.
 5. Click on New on Top to create a new firewall rule above the `default_rule` (drop any).
 6. A new entry in the firewall rule list will be created.
 To complete the entry: